NREL/ROSCO/docs/source/install.rst

         conda install -y ROSCO

-Note that if you do choose to install the ROSCO Toolbox this way, you will not have the source code.
-This will download a compiled ROSCO binary file into the default filepath for any dynamic libraries downloaded via anaconda while in the ROSCO-env.
+Note that if you do choose to install ROSCO this way, you will not have the source code.
+This will install the python-based ROSCO toolbox and download a compiled ROSCO controller binary file into the default filepath.
 The ROSCO binary file can be copied to your desired folder using:
 ::

     cp $CONDA_PREFIX/lib/libdiscon.* <desired_folder>